vmware-archive/vsphere-storage-for-docker/docs/external/vfile-plugin.md

 Depending on the underlying block storage system, it might not be possible to access the same persistent volume across different hosts/nodes simultaneously.
-For example, currently users cannot mount the same persistent volume which is created through vSphere Docker Volume Service (vDVS) on containers running on two different hosts at the same time.
+For example, currently users cannot mount the same persistent volume which is created through vSphere Docker Volume Service (VDVS) on containers running on two different hosts at the same time.

 This can be solved through distributed file systems, such as NFS, Ceph, Gluster, etc.
 However, setting up and maintaining enterprise storage offerings for Cloud Native use cases is not a trivial work.
 Furthermore, users can face more challenges in order to achieve high availability, scalability, and load balancing.

-__vFile volume plugin for Docker__ provides simultaneous persistent volume access between hosts in the same Docker Swarm cluster for the base volume plugin service such as vDVS, with zero configuration effort, along with high availability, scalability, and load balancing support.
+__vFile volume plugin for Docker__ provides simultaneous persistent volume access between hosts in the same Docker Swarm cluster for the base volume plugin service such as VDVS, with zero configuration effort, along with high availability, scalability, and load balancing support.

 ## Detailed documentation